 - Be responsive to all requests generally within 5-7 business days.

-- Serve for a minimum term of 24 months.
+- Commit to serve for a minimum term of 24 months.

-- Administer fair and open elections once every 24 months for Leadership roles in their group
+- Administer fair and open elections as often as once every 24 months for Leadership roles in their group.

-- Encourage consensus in decision-making and when not possible administer voting amoung OWASP Members
+- Encourage consensus in decision-making and when not possible administer voting among OWASP Members.

 The Foundation strives to operate in a consensus-driven decision making environment.
 Groups are encouraged to negotiate a common ground with regard to decisions and policy.
 However, at times it may be necessary to vote on decisions.
 Only OWASP Members have voting rights and all matters will be decided on a simple majority.
 Due process is expected and stakeholders should be given sufficient notice of upcoming decisions which might require a formal vote.

 Leaders are required to govern their group in accordance with OWASP Foundation policies.
 When their are violations, please follow the following hierarchy when escalating concerns:

 - Bring your concern to the attention of your group’s Leaders or Leadership team.

 - If you are unable to resolve at the local level, please contact staff through the Contact form.